 Finally, it’s all about that hairspray!
 Until I met Bridget I never used hairspray…never!
 I just didn’t like the crunchy feeling and would rather have my hair fall than use it.
 Today, that’s a different story.
 I spray the heck out of my hard work and hope that the humidity doesn’t mess with my curls.

 Often times I think my hair looks best a few hours after I’ve done it.
 I’m not a huge fan of really tight curls and like the way it looks when it’s a little “softer.”
 Because my hair is so darn thin & flat, curling it like this definitely helps give it some much-needed volume!

-So there you have it, my super exciting hair tutorial.
+So there you have it, my super exciting tutorial on how to curl long loose waves.
 It’s safe to say that this is probably one of the last hair posts you’ll see here on the blog, because that’s about all B & I have in our hair styling repertoire!
 Curls, straight hair, and messy buns are just about all we can tackle in the beauty department…